mccutcheonlab/FED_RT/README.md

 *An example of a video captured using RTFEDPiCAM at the moment a mouse collects a food pellet from a FED3 device*

 ## 🚨🐭🧀RTFED(PiTTL)
 ##### The TTL station of RTFED logs behavioural events made on FED3 devices and transmit them to the TDT RZ10 processors as TTL pulses.
 This feature enables you to study event-locked signals in your experiments.
-However the PiTTL version does not send data online to reduce any processing load that might delay the rapid TTL puls transmission.
+Optionally you can choose to transmit the data online to a google spreadsheet which helps you monitor the behavioural events remotely during long sessions of recording.
 The PiTTL also stores the behavioural session data in structured folders and provides a summary of behavioural events at the end of the recording session.

 ![RTFED_PiTTL](https://github.com/Htbibalan/HOME_PHOTOMETRY/blob/main/source/RTFED(PiTTL).png)
 <div align="center">